horoiwa/optga/README.rst

 Optga is framework to find out optimal input of your machine learning model in order to achieve desired outcomes.

-Especially useful when one input have one or more objective variables.
+Especially useful when one input two or more objective variables.

 Such situation is often the case in **scientific problems**, including novel materials development.